dbeltjr/MMM-TouchAlarm/README.md

 ## (Currently) Known limitations

-* If you snooze, the alarm time will be updated.
+* If you hit snooze, the alarm time will be updated.
 So the next day you have to reset the alarm and reduce it by the snoozed time.

-* If you close an alarm it will not be automatically be reset for the next day, you've to click the bell again.
+* If you close an alarm it will not be automatically reset for the next day, you'll have to click the bell again.

 ## Config Options